m2osw/snaplogger/README.md

     By default the library adds the message unique identifier as the field named `id`.
-At this time, no other fields are automatically added, but I may add a feature where some system fields can be queried through the field interface even if not defined as an actual field.
+At this time, no other fields are automatically added, but Snap!
+Logger understands some system names such as "_timestamp".

 * Regex Filtering